AlbertoBasalo/api_bun/README.md

 If you want to feed the system with some seed data, just create a file named `db/{collection_name}.json` with an array of objects.
 Api-bun will load it automatically and serve it fresh without touching nothing.

-As an usable example, you can find a `db/activities.json` file with a list of recreational activities.
+As any usable example, you can find :
+- a `db/activities.json` file with a list of recreational activities.
+- a `db/categories.json` file with a list of categories for an store.
+- a `db/products.json` file with a list of products for an store.

 Also you can taste flavors of the world by using the amazing [countries-states-cities-database](https://github.com/dr5hn/countries-states-cities-database) files.

 ### 3.2 🍲 File System